 Once key clients get wind of your company’s financial issues, you may notice them begin to distance themselves to protect their own interests.
 This could mean you see a reduction in orders from key customers, or orders made with modifications to payment terms.
 Suppliers are also likely to insist on reduced invoice payment terms, or ask for a substantial deposit before supplying goods.

 Despite what their names may suggest, soft consequences are no less serious than hard consequences; both can have a serious impact on the director personally, and also on the viability of the company itself.
-If any of these symptoms present themselves, it is vital that expert insolvency advice is sought.
-Ignoring the signs will not make the problem disappear; conversely it can make it much worse.
+If any of these symptoms present themselves, it is vital that expert insolvency advice from a licensed insolvency is sought as a priority.
+Ignoring the signs will not make the problem disappear; in actual fact it is likely to make it much worse.

 If left too long, the company could find itself in a position which is impossible to come back from.
-Disgruntled creditors are within their right to petition for the closure of your business if you owe them at least £750 and have continually failed to make payment.
+Disgruntled creditors are within their right to petition for the compulsory closure of your business if you owe them at least £750 and have continually failed to make payment.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.

 Furthermore continuing to trade while knowingly insolvent comes with extremely serious consequences for you on a personal level.
 Failure to put the interests of your creditors first during this time (e.g. by continuing to trade and accept orders you know you are unlikely to be able to fulfil) is a breach of your duties as a company director and could see you being disqualified from acting in this role for up to 15 years.